grlkrash/nuonu/README.md

   - Flow blockchain with Eliza OS
   - Chainlink CCIP (if time permits)

+## Current Status

+The project is currently in MVP stage with the following components implemented:

+- ✅ User authentication and profile management
+- ✅ Artist onboarding questionnaire
+- ✅ Dashboard with opportunity recommendations
+- ✅ Multi-chain wallet integration
+- ✅ AI-powered opportunity matching
+- ✅ Application submission system
+- 🔄 Smart contract deployment (in progress)
+- 🔄 Fund distribution system (in progress)
+- 🔄 Documentation and demo materials (in progress)

+## Next Steps

+1. Complete smart contract deployment to all testnets
+2. Finalize documentation for all bounties
+3. Create demo videos for each bounty
+4. Prepare GitHub repository for submission
+5. Implement any remaining features for bounty qualification

 ## Smart Contracts

 The platform includes several smart contracts for blockchain functionality: